 As doctors we often get asked which are the best vitamins to take when you are pregnant, trying to get pregnant or after having a baby?
 While there are some very important vitamins that every pregnant woman should be taking, the answer is actually not the same for everyone.

 It turns out that, like with other vitamins, prenatal vitamin needs vary based on the individual.
 Pregnant and postpartum women are not all the same– they eat differently, have different lifestyle and other health concerns.
 Therefore they have different vitamin needs in terms of both actual vitamins and doses of the right vitamins.
-Taking a vitamin quiz is a great way to help determine exactly which vitamins you need.
+Taking a personalized vitamin quiz is a great way to help determine exactly which vitamins you need.

 First let’s talk about the vitamins that all women need to establish and support a healthy pregnancy.
 This includes the mothers’ health and the baby’s health and development.
 There are certain nutrients which are essential to this cause.
 These include folic acid, iron, calcium, iodine, Vitamin D3, and omega3s.
 So why are these important?